mathiasverraes/15yearsddd/manuscript/rebecca_wirfs-brock/essay.md

 Mathias answered, “the consumer, of course.
 But the generator of the event cannot ignore the needs of potential consumers.
 So there might be an agreed upon standard convention for money, for example, is 2 digits precision.”

-This led us to conclude we’d uncovered yet another design heuristic:
+This led us to conclude we’d uncovered yet another design heuristic.
 ***
 *Heuristic:* Design agreed upon standard formats for information in business events based on expected usage.
 ***
 And just to poke at an edge case that came to mind as we were talking, I asked, “Well, what happens if a new process needs that extra precision?”
 Mathias was quick to reply, “Well, maybe it needs to be within the Bounded Context of that process that knows of that 10 digits precision.”

 I pushed back, “But what if it doesn’t logically belong in the same Bounded Context?”
-Which led us to conclude that perhaps there was a competing heuristic that needed to be considered along with the “Design agreed upon standard formats” heuristic:
+Which led us to conclude that perhaps there was a competing heuristic that needed to be considered along with the “Design agreed upon standard formats” heuristic.
 ***
 *Heuristic:* When designing a payload for an event don’t lose information/precision.
 ***